m3dwards/evil-text-object-go/README.md

 ### Spacemacs

-Add `evil-text-object-go` to your .spacemacs file in the additional packages function:
+Add `evil-text-object-go` to your .spacemacs file in the additional packages list:

 ```elisp
    dotspacemacs-additional-packages'((evil-text-object-go))